apache/incubator-hugegraph/APACHE_PROPOSAL.md

 We have checked that the name is [suitable](https://github.com/hugegraph/hugegraph/issues/1646) and the project has legal permission to continuing using its current name.
 There is no one else found using this name through Google search.

+#### Relationship with Titan/Janus Graph

+In the early stage of the project, we referred to the storage structure of Titan/Janus Graph, some folks thought that HugeGraph was forked from Titan/Janus.
+In fact, HugeGraph is not based on its code, completely self-developed, and addressed many new challenges.
+Of course, we are still inspired by and thank for Titan/Janus.

-#### Orphaned products
+### Orphaned products

-Due to the relatively small number of contributors, the project has a relatively small risk of becoming an orphan.
+Due to about 10+ committers, the project has a relatively small risk of becoming an orphan.
 However, the contributors have been operating in the spirit of open source for 3 years, and continue to develop new contributors to participate.

 #### Inexperience with Open Source:

-HugeGraph has been open sourced on GitHub for 3 years, during which contributors submitted code and documents in full compliance with open source specifications and requirements
+HugeGraph has been open sourced on GitHub for 3 years, during which committers submitted code and documents in full compliance with open source specifications and requirements.

 #### Length of Incubation:

-Expect to enter incubation in 6 months and graduate in about 2 years
+Expect to enter incubation in 4 months and graduate in about 2 years.

 #### Homogenous Developers: